ibm-cloud-docs/text-to-speech/word-timing.md

 ```
 {: codeblock}

-When it has synthesized the text that precedes the mark, the service sends a text message that identifies the name of the mark and the time in seconds at which it occurs in the audio:
+When it has synthesized the text that precedes the mark, the service sends a text message that identifies the name of the mark and the time in seconds at which the mark occurs in the audio:

 ```javascript
 {